irnb/edaalat-data-collection/readme.md

-# script for dumping edaalat.org
+## script for dumping edaalat.org data

 this script is just for educational purposes, and it is not intended to be used for any illegal activities.